 What is Chemical Equilibrium

-Chemical equilibrium is the condition of a system, where the concentration of the reactants and products do not change or remain constant with time.
-Also, the system does not show any further change in properties.
+Chemical equilibrium is the condition of a system where the concentrations of the reactants and products do not change with time.
+Also, the system does not show any change in its properties.

-During a reversible reaction, when the forward and reverse reaction rates become equal, the system achieves the state of chemical equilibrium, with no further change in the concentrations of the reactants and the products.
+During a reversible reaction, when the forward and reverse reaction rates become equal, the system achieves the state of chemical equilibrium.
+There is no further change in the concentrations of the reactants and the products.

 Why is Chemical Equilibrium called Dynamic Equilibrium